darecoder/Atharva/README.md

 npm run dev
 ```

-## Updates for each mentoring & evaluation round
+## Updates on project till now

-### 1st mentoring & evaluation round:
+ * Fetched the sentinel-5p data.

- * Fetched the sentinel-5p data
+ * Performed data mining and data preprocessing.
- * Performed data mining and data preprocessing
+ * Plotted Hotspots district-wise using spatial auto-correlation.
- * Plotted Hotspots district-wise using spatial auto-correlation
+ * Analysed the movement of Hotspots.

-### 2nd mentoring round:
+ * Plotted backward trajectory by using metrelogical dataset.

- * Analysed the movement of Hotspots
+ * Depicted the shifts in hotspot over a period of time.
- * Plotted backward trajectory by using metrelogical data set
+ * Trend analysis at each hotspot for concentration of every pollutant gas.
- * Depicted the shifts in hotspot over a period of time .
+ * Multiple Heatmap plotted using MapBox for better visualization.

  ## Tools and Technologies used